 Black Friday With a Psychologist: Shopping Addiction and “Retail Therapy”

-Introduction to Shopping Addiction and “Retail Therapy” (Emotional Spending)
+Introduction to Shopping Addiction and “Retail Therapy” (aka Emotional Spending)

 What is a Shopping Addiction?

-The term “shopping addiction” refers to an addiction-like relationship with a particular behavior (i.e., buying things).
-It is characterized by an overwhelming urge to shop and spend money, often leading to negative consequences.
-Shopping addiction falls under the same categorical umbrella as being “addicted” to playing video games or gambling.
+The term “shopping addiction” refers to an addiction-like relationship with the behavior of buying things.
+It is characterized by an irresistible urge to shop and spend money, often leading to negative consequences.
+Shopping addiction is a behavioral addiction similar to playing video games and gambling.
 Whether or not shopping can be considered a clinically significant abuse disorder similar to substance abuse is a matter of some debate among mental health professionals and researchers.
-The main argument suggests that while shopping addiction is problematic and can be quite severe, it may not share the neurobiological mechanisms of substance addiction.
+The majority opinion right now is that while shopping addiction is problematic and can cause severe problems for people, it may not share the neurobiological mechanisms of substance addiction.

-There are those in the mental health space who want shopping addiction to be taken more seriously in research and treatment interventions.
-Some researchers advocate for the addition of Compulsive Buying Disorder (CBD), as it is known in scholarly literature, in diagnostic manuals, replete with evidence-based practices specifically for CBD.
-(I personally think the name is likely to be confused with the other CBD everyone knows and loves and needs to be changed.)
-What I have found to be so valuable about this body of research is that it connects shopping addiction, aka Compulsive Buying Disorder, with other psychological symptoms and conditions, making it more understandable to clinicians and clients alike.
-For instance, individuals who experience Compulsive Buying Disorder are also likely to have at the same time depression and anxiety.
-In practice, it’s been useful in my own work to think of shopping urges as a strategy to change one’s mood or emotions.
+Some clinicians and researchers are advocating for shopping addiction to be taken more seriously in mental health research.
+One thoughtful proposal has been for the addition of Compulsive Buying Disorder (CBD) in diagnostic manuals so that it can be identified by clinicians and treatment options can be covered by insurance.
+What I have found to be so valuable about the body of research on CBD is that it connects shopping addiction to other psychological symptoms and conditions, making it more understandable to clinicians and clients alike.
+For instance, individuals who experience CBD are also likely to have at the same time depression and anxiety.
+It’s been useful in my own clinical work to think of shopping urges as a strategy to regulate one’s emotions, reduce stress and anxiety, and quite simply, to feel good.

 What is Emotional Spending?

 I like the honesty of “retail therapy,” which is shopping for the sake of feeling better.
-I appreciate the ritual of a person going out into the world on their own, being with their own feelings and thoughts, and making decisions just for themselves related to which stores they’re visiting and what they’re buying.
-It’s a way to get some “downtime” and that in and of itself is so valuable, particularly for a person who has competing demands on their time.
-It’s a way to benefit from the weak ties that enrich our lives when we interact with all the people we encounter in shopping spaces.
-Because of these reasons, I find the online version of retail therapy to be rather un-therapeutic.
-In stark contrast to the IRL version, you don’t leave your home to go to a third space, you’re alone, and you’re on a screen.
-I suspect there are few therapists who can get behind online shopping as a way to cope in a sustainable way.
+I appreciate the ritual of a person going out into the world and deciding for themselves which stores they browse and what they buy.
+There is something really empowering here.
+For many people, it’s a way to get some valuable downtime, particularly when there are competing demands on one’s time.
+Shopping is also a way to benefit from the weak ties that enrich our lives when we interact with all the people we encounter in shopping spaces.

-I think there’s a basic premise in the idea of “retail therapy” that’s flawed: that consumer goods solve our problems and bring us fulfillment.
-It’s important to clarify here that it is simply not in our nature to be made happy by the things we buy.
+The stuff we buy can’t permanently change our level of contentment.
 This is because of a psychological phenomenon known as hedonic adaptation that has us return to our baseline level of mood/emotions regardless of life events and novel objects we have in our environment.
 We may feel some temporary excitement and joy about a new object but sooner than we might expect, we will get used to it and it becomes the new normal.
-In “Good-Bye Things: The New Japanese Minimalism,” Fumio Sasaki describes this cycle in crystal clear terms.
+In “Good-Bye Things: The New Japanese Minimalism,” Fumio Sasaki describes this cycle in a really compelling way.

 “The glory of acquisition starts to dim with use, eventually changing to boredom as the item no longer elicits even a bit of excitement.
 This is the pattern of everything in our lives.
 No matter how much we wish for something, over time it becomes a normal part of our lives, and then a tired old item that bores us, even though we did actually get our wish.
 And we end up being unhappy.” - Fumio Sasaki

-So say it with me: our shiny new thing does not change our mood or emotions in the long-term.
+So say it with me: the shiny new thing can’t make us happy.
 We are on a hedonic treadmill.
-And here’s a meme that many a psychology student has used to remember hedonic adaptation.
+And here’s a meme that many a psychology student has used to remember the concept of hedonic adaptation.

 Holding Onto Ourselves in a Consumerist Culture